Nnvvee96/planora.ai/docs/ARCHITECTURE.md

 - Business logic must be separated from UI components
 - Data transformation must be separated from data presentation
 - Database types must be separated from application types
+- Utilities must be separated from components for Fast Refresh compatibility

 ### 3. Modular Design